-There’s no denying awe typically strikes in the presence big things, like the California redwoods or the Great Wall of China.
-It may sweep through you at a live concert, or as you absorb the power and grace of a Shakespeare sonnet.
-Even storms and other natural disasters can ignite awe (perhaps by reminding you of nature’s wild and ungovernable force).
+There's no denying awe typically strikes in the presence big things, like the California redwoods or the Great Wall of China.
+It may sweep through you at a live concert, or as you absorb the power and grace of a Shakespearean sonnet.
+Even storms and other natural disasters can ignite awe by reminding us of nature's wild and ungovernable forces.

 In those moments, the vastness, indescribable beauty, fearsome energy and mystery of what you're experiencing can bring new realizations about the meaning of life and feelings of oneness with something greater.
 For a time, you transcend the incomprehensible and gain a sense of magic and possibility.
 Often your life is transformed permanently.